 A stately home of rural Buckinghamshire, restored by Historic House Hotels, offers hotel luxury in a magnificent setting.

-Situated just forty miles north west of London, within the Vale of Aylesbury and on the edge of the Chilterns, an 'Area of Outstanding Natural Beauty'.
+Situated just 40 miles north west of London, within the Vale of Aylesbury and on the edge of the Chilterns, an 'Area of Outstanding Natural Beauty'.
 The main house has both Jacobean and Georgian features with outstanding decorative ceilings and panelling, fine paintings and antique furniture in its elegant and spacious rooms.